terramate-io/terramate/docs/why-stacks.md

 ## Isolate code with higher change frequency

-If you infrastructure have a high frequency of change, for example, several deploys per day/week or several configuration changes per day/week, then if you apply the change in your single Terraform project, some dependent resources can be recreated leading to increased downtime.
+If you have a high change frequency in your infrastructure, for example, several deploys per day/week or several configuration changes per day/week, then if you apply the change in your single Terraform project, some dependent resources can be recreated leading to increased downtime.
 There are several reasons why a